Note: an alternative hybrid option was introduced in British Columbia in 2020: the Benefit Company.

 With the generous support of the Vancouver Foundation, we built and delivered Structure Shop learning sessions, covering C3’s and other legal structures for social enterprise.
 These free workshops were convened in Vancouver and Victoria just before the C3 option became available.
 Click here to view the Structure Shop slideshow.

-• To view an informative paper on choosing the best legal structure for your own situation, click here.
+- To review an informative paper on choosing the best legal structure for your own situation, click here.

 LATEST NEWS & PUBLICATIONS